rust-lang/book/src/ch17-03-oo-design-patterns.md

 the `state` value.
 This ensures `Post` can’t use the old `state` value after we’ve transformed it into a new state.

-The `request_review` method on `Draft` needs to return a new, boxed instance of a new `PendingReview` struct, which represents the state when a post is waiting for a review.
+The `request_review` method on `Draft` returns a new, boxed instance of a new `PendingReview` struct, which represents the state when a post is waiting for a review.
 The `PendingReview` struct also implements the `request_review` method but doesn’t do any transformations.
 Rather, it returns itself, because when we request a review on a post already in the `PendingReview` state, it should stay in the `PendingReview` state.

 Now we can start seeing the advantages of the state pattern: the `request_review` method on `Post` is the same no matter its `state` value.
 Each